Horse-Lips/Approximate_Graph_Compression/manual.md

     *  Please not that there is no space after the : and a tab separates the two
 *  *Line 4:* A header of the form
     *  FromNodeId   ToNodeId
-    *  Please not the tab separating the two
+    *  Please note the tab separating the two
 *  The rest of the file contains two vertex indexes per line separated by tabs indicating the from and to node IDs for example
     *  1 5 indicates an edge between vertices 1 and 5
 Several graphs of this format, specifically those used for experimentation in the dissertation, are provided in the src/Graphs/ folder.